Web3 Strategy

 Tradeoffs & Decisions

-- Prioritized governance alignment and regulatory feasibility over rapid experimentation.
+- We prioritized governance alignment and regulatory feasibility over rapid experimentation.

 Outcomes